Welcome to the Fieldcode Manual

 This makes spotting particular workloads and reacting to them very straight-forward and intuitive and simplifies organizational efforts for the dispatcher.

-You have full flexibility to decide which data you want to see inside the Weekly/Monthly View.
+You have full flexibility to decide which data you want to see inside Workload Calendar.
 For example, you could start to filter for a certain Dispatch group, set a particular date as starting point for your table, and then even drill down to display only particular engineers.
-You also have the option to decide which zoom level your Weekly/Monthly View should have – it can vary from week to month.
+You also have the option to decide which zoom level your Workload Calendar should have – it can vary from week to month.
 After you have decided everything, you could also decide which daily workload indicators should be displayed in the table.
 How to do this is described in the next section.

 1. (Optional) Select a dispatch group from the Dispatch Group drop-down.